ryanallen/words-of-my-perfect-teacher/README.md

 One might imagine that Tibet's greatest glories belong to the remote past, and that recent centuries represent a period of decline, but this is by no means the case.
 In fact each century (including the present one) and each generation has produced its share of spiritual giants.
 The nineteenth century, for example, saw a particular kind of renaissance.
 Patrul Rinpoche was a participant in the *rime* or non-sectarian movement, inaugurated by Jamyang Khyentse Wangpo, Jamgon Kongtrul and others, which sought to break down the barriers that had crystallized between the different Buddhist schools, by studying and teaching them all impartially.
 This spirit is still alive today, exemplified by His Holiness the Dalai Lama, and the late Dilgo Khyentse Rinpoche, who was the incarnation of Jamyang Khyentse Wangpo.

+Dilgo Khyentse Rinpoche, like Patrul, came from Eastern Tibet.
+He spent twenty years of his life in meditation retreats, often in the simplest conditions.
+He studied with a vast number of teachers, even meeting some of Patrul Rinpoche's own disciples in his youth.
+He responded to the terrible destruction in Tibet in the nineteen fifties and sixties by working tirelessly to find, preserve and reprint lost texts, to establish monastic communities in exile, and above all to teach and inspire the new generations.
+He considered Patrul Rinpoche to be the perfect example of a Dzogchen practitioner, and encouraged and helped the translators of this book, which he considered tob e the perfect guide for students embarking on the Buddhist path.

+Our translation comes directly from within the tradition.
+In a sense it has its own lineage.
+Dudjom Rinpoche, Dilgo Khyentse Rinpoche, Kangyur Rinpoche, Nyoshul Khenpo Rinpoche, and the other [lamas](#lama) who taught us the entire text orally&ndash;and during the translation gave us their advice on the difficult points of the book&ndash;are realized holders of Patrul Rinpoche's teaching.

+Although close adherence to the exact words of an original text commands a certain respect in Tibetan circles, we have found that such translations often make ideas which are perfectly lucid and reasonable in Tibetan seem unnecessarily obscure and even bizarre in English.
+For this book in particular, such a method could never reflect the extraordinary lively vernacular style and humor of the original.
+So although we have tried to be consistent in our translation of technical terms, we have aimed to reflect not only the words, but also the atmosphere and style, by rendering the ideas in a natural English, keeping as close to the Tibetan as possible, but not at the expense of the clarity and flow of the whole.

+Brief explanations that we felt might be helpful to many readers appear as footnotes.
+There are also a large number of endnotes, not all of which will be of interest to the general reader.
+However we felt it important to include them, since they contain fascinating comments from the notes of Patrul Rinpoche's disciples, and interpretations of the more difficult points given by Dilgo Khyentse Rinpoche and other teachers.
+They will help the reader to avoid some common misunderstandings about Buddhist ideas; and for the Buddhist practitioner with some previous knowledge of the subject, these comments give a revealing extra dimension to the book.

 ---

+*<h1 id="historical-introduction" align="center">A brief historical introduction to Tibetan Buddhism</h1>*

 <h1 id="postface" align="center">Postface</h1>

 ---

 <h1 id="notes" align="center">Notes</h1>